echemdb/unitpackage/doc/installation.md

 [configured correctly](https://conda-forge.org/docs/user/introduction/#how-can-i-install-packages-from-conda-forge)

-Once your conda setup is ready, create a new `unitpackage` environment with the latest stable version of the unitpackage:
+Once your conda setup is ready, create a new `unitpackage` environment with the latest stable version of `unitpackage`:

 ```sh
 conda create -n unitpackage unitpackage
 ```

-To use the unitpackage, activate the `unitpackage` environment:
+To use `unitpackage`, activate the `unitpackage` environment:

 ```sh
 conda activate unitpackage
 ```

-To install the unitpackage into an existing environment, activate that environment and then
+To install `unitpackage` into an existing environment, activate that environment and then

 ```sh
 conda install unitpackage